Thursday, March 19, 2009

 It's another lesson in the continuing series, "Erosion can be fun."
 Watkins Glen does indeed have a glen.
 The water works its way down 400 feet over a couple of miles or so, according to AAA.

-There are all sorts of waterfalls and cliffs along the way; it's another one of those places where you can't take a bad picture.
+There are all sorts of waterfalls and cliffs along the way - 19 in fact.
+It's another one of those places where you can't take a bad picture.
 The one here came out pretty well.

 By the way, the town gets a little crowded when the race track is open for business, so you might want to avoid those weeks to see the glen.